 Novena prayers to St Anthony on Mondays during the 7pm Mass.
 Novena to Our Lady of Perpetual Help on Fridays during the 10am Mass.
 Adoration has resumed.
 It will continue then as usual every Tuesday and Friday.
 New adorers are always very welcome.
 We thank you all for making our Perpetual Adoration such a success.
 Because of your commitment to an hour per week we are able to continue this wonderful gift we have in our Parish.
 As due to data protection laws, priests can no longer go to the reception desk in local hospitals and get a list of parishioners who are patients, you are requested to contact either Fr.
 Joe or Fr.
 Tony if you wish them to visit.
 Faithcast is the new weekly podcast from catholicnews.ie, the news source for the Irish Catholic Bishops' Conference.
 Presented by Brenda Drumm, Faithcast is a mixture of interviews and news snippets from the Catholic Church in Ireland.
 It is published every Monday and is available on catholicnews.ie.
 Counselling takes place every week in West Limerick Tel 061/3147213 for appointment.

-RAMBLING HOUSE: Listowel Rambling House will take place in the Seanchaí Centre on Thursday, May 25 from 9.15 pm.
-A great evening of traditional music, song, dance & storytelling is guaranteed and audience participation is welcome.
-Admission is free, tea/coffee served.
+RAMBLING HOUSE: Listowel Rambling House will take place in the Seanchaí Centre on Thursday June 29 from 9.15 pm.
+Come along and enjoy a free evening of traditional music, song, dance & storytelling.
+Audience participation is welcome and tea/coffee and refreshments are served.